Xza85hrf/Modern-portfolio-template/docs/SETUP_GUIDE.md

      JWT_SECRET=your_jwt_secret       # For authentication tokens
      COOKIE_SECRET=your_cookie_secret # For session security
      ```

+   - Port Configuration Notes:
+     - Default port is 5000
+     - Can be customized using `PORT` environment variable
+     - Server automatically finds next available port if specified port is in use

    - For GitHub token:
      1. Go to GitHub Settings > Developer Settings > Personal Access Tokens